-The soundstage of the GW100 is mediocre.
+The Grado GW100's soundstage is mediocre.
 Due to their on-ear design, they don't interact with the pinna and don't activate its resonances, which is why the PRTF response is mostly a flat line.
 This results in a soundstage that is perceived as small and located inside the listener's head.
-However, the open-back design of the GW100 will help in creating a more open-sounding and spacious soundstage, compared to closed-back headphones.
+However, the open-back design will help in creating a more open-sounding and spacious soundstage, compared to closed-back headphones.

-By design, the isolation performance of the GW100 is poor since they are open-backs.
+By design, the Grado GW100's isolation performance is poor since they are open-backs.
 They don’t isolate any lower and mid frequencies, letting in all the engine rumbles and ambient chatter surrounding you.
 The isolation in the treble range, which is about 6.5dB, is negligible.

 The Grado GW100 have a mediocre integrated microphone.
-In quiet environments, speech recorded with this mic will sound slightly thin, noticeably muffled and lacking in detail, but it will still be relatively easy to understand.
-In noisy situations, however, they will struggle to separate speech from background noise even in moderately loud environments, like a busy street.
-Also, Grado advertised an in-line remote and microphone for the GW100, but our unit did not have anything on the included cable.
+In quiet environments, speech recorded with this mic will sound slightly thin, noticeably muffled, and lacking in detail, but it will still be relatively easy to understand.
+In noisy situations, however, they'll struggle to separate speech from background noise even in moderately loud environments, like a busy street.
+Also, Grado advertised an in-line remote and microphone, but our unit didn't have anything on the included cable.

-The recording quality of the GW100’s microphone is mediocre.
+The Grado GW100's recording quality microphone is mediocre.
 The LFE (low-frequency extension) of 265Hz suggests that speech recorded with this mic will sound relatively thin.
-The HFE (high-frequency extension) of 3.4KHz indicates a speech that sounds noticeably muffled and lacking in detail.
-However, it'll still be decently understandable in quiet environments, since speech intelligibility mostly depends on the 500Hz-4KHz range.
+The HFE (high-frequency extension) of 3.4kHz indicates a speech that sounds noticeably muffled and lacking in detail.
+However, it'll still be decently understandable in quiet environments, since speech understandability mostly depends on the 500Hz-4KHz range.

 The integrated microphone is mediocre at noise handling.
 In our SpNR test, they achieved a speech-to-noise ratio of about 11dB, indicating that this microphone is best suited for quiet environments and will struggle to separate speech from ambient noise even in moderately loud environments.

-The GW100 have a decent 15.5-hour battery life and fully charges in just under 2 hours.
+The Grado GW100 have decent 15.5-hour battery life and fully charges in just under 2 hours.
 This should easily last you a full day, even if you’re an extreme music listener.
-Unfortunately, they don’t have any power saving features to extend the battery life, but on the upside, if they are dying and you’re near a power source, you can still use them while charging.
+Unfortunately, they don’t have any power-saving features to extend the battery life, but on the upside, if they're dying and you’re near a power source, you can still use them while charging.
 They also offer passive playback with the included 1/8” TRS cable, even if the battery is dead.

-Unfortunately, the Grado GW100 do not have a companion app for additional customization options to enhance your listening experience.
+Unfortunately, the Grado GW100 don't have a companion app for additional customization options to enhance your listening experience.

-These headphones are fairly straightforward Bluetooth headphones.
-They support version 4.2, but unfortunately can’t be connected to 2 devices simultaneously, which would have been convenient.
+These are fairly straightforward Bluetooth headphones.
+They support Bluetooth version 4.2, but unfortunately can’t be connected to two devices simultaneously, which would have been convenient.
 They also don’t have NFC support, but on the upside, they can use the aptX codec, and even if it isn’t listed in the specs sheet, we were able to use aptX-Low Latency with our dongle.

 Like most Bluetooth headphones, they have too much latency to be suitable for watching videos or gaming.
 However, if you have the appropriate Bluetooth device/source you can use the aptX Low Latency codec, which gives you minimal latency, or you can use the headphones wired to get rid of the latency issues completely.

 The Grado GW100 are decent critical listening on-ear headphones.
 Their sound quality is decent and is helped by their open design.
 They pack more bass than the similar wired Grado headphones, but unfortunately, their build quality still doesn't feel very durable.
-They have a decent battery life and should last you a full day without a problem, but without the aptX-LL codec, they have too much latency for videos and gaming.
-They also have an annoying and irritating voice prompt, which can be a deal breaker for some.
+They have decent battery life and should last you a full day without a problem, but without the aptX-LL codec, they have too much latency for videos and gaming.
+They also have an annoying and irritating voice prompt, which can be a deal-breaker for some.
 On the upside, they are lightweight headphones with decent comfort for on-ears.
-See our recommendations for the best on-ear headphones, the best wireless headphones, and the best on-ear wireless headphones.
+See our recommendations for the best on-ear headphones, the best wireless headphones, and the best headphones for music.

-The Bose SoundLink On-Ear are better headphones than the Grado GW100.
-They are more neutral sounding and don’t feel as flimsy as the Grados.
-Their closed-back design isolates more noise and leaks less, but you won’t get the openness of the GW100.
-Also, the Bose have bass delivery inconsistencies, especially if you wear glasses, which you shouldn’t get with the Grados.
-The GW100 have better wireless range and also support aptX-LL for low latency.
+The Bose SoundLink On-Ear are better headphones than the Grado GW100 Wireless.
+They are more neutral sounding and don’t feel as flimsy as the Grado.
+The Bose closed-back design isolates more noise and leaks less, but you won’t get the openness of the Grado.
+Also, the Bose have bass delivery inconsistencies, especially if you wear glasses, which you shouldn’t get with the Grado.
+The Grado have better wireless range and also support aptX-LL for low latency.